elemental/Elemental/doc/source/core/grid.rst

       Return the lowest common multiple of the height and width of the process grid.

+   .. cpp:function:: int Rank() const

+      Return our process's rank in the grid.
+The result is equivalent to the ``VCRank()`` function described below, but this interface is provided for simplicity.

    .. cpp:function:: int MCRank() const

       Return our process's rank in the *MC* (Matrix Column) communicator.
 This